 3. Gloucester

 Gloucester is a beautiful coastal town located north of Boston near Rockport.
 It’s actually the oldest seaport in all of the USA!
-Many people frequent Gloucester to go whale watching, especially in the warmer months!

-You could also visit one of the beaches in the area, including Good Harbor Beach and Wingaersheek Beach.
-Singing Beach is located nearby, but is more reachable by car.
+Singing Beach is located nearby but it’s easier to reach by car.
 This beach offers amazing views and is actually located in Manchester-by-the-Sea.

 If you aren’t interested in swimming but want some amazing views, be sure to take a short trip to Halibut Point State Park!